Application deadline: Thursday, March 31st, 2022, for academic year 2022-23 labs.

-Labs may be focused on a single important issue such as sanctuary, water access, reparations, freedom, justice, migrations, walls, borders and boundaries, debt, literacy, language, internment or imprisonment, etc. They may also take up an examination of particular historical moments, figures or events, or a lab may want to focus on an existing archive or expressive practice.
+Labs may be focused on a single important issue – such as reparations, migrations, borders and boundaries, debt, literacy, language etc., or they may also take up an examination of particular historical moments, figures or events, or an existing archive or expressive practice.
 Labs will be expected to produce accessible and innovative outcomes with a public-facing dimension in the form of a presentation including websites, infographics, blogs, short films, essays, poetry, podcasts, graphic novels, etc. A final report on the lab is required.

 Depending on the scope of the proposal, we have the capacity to offer a range of $2,000 - $3,500 in stipend, up to $2,500 for visiting speakers, up to $3,500 for books and other learning supplies, and up to $1,165 in modest travel funds (where applicable and in accordance with university guidelines).
 All requested expenditures are subject to approval by CSREA and must be aligned with university spending guidelines.

 For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts.

 Applicants must complete this application form to be fully considered.
 In addition to this form, applicants should attach a projected budget and timeline and indicate whether or not the project is being funded by other sources.

 Applications will be reviewed by the CSREA Faculty Advisory Board (FAB).
 Other relevant faculty within or external to Brown may be consulted at the discretion of the FAB.